redkite-labs/RedKiteCms/src/RedKiteLabs/RedKiteCms/BootstrapBundle/README.md

         }
     }

 Each bundle gets zero as routing priority when the option is not specified.
 To load the routing file after, specify a value higher than zero, to load the routing file before, specify a value lower than zero.

 ### A practical example
-For example, RedKiteLabs CMS uses assetic to manage its assets, so the user who want to use that bundle should add the following configuration to the config.yml file of his application:
+For example, RedKiteCmsBundle uses assetic to manage its assets, so the user who want to use that bundle should add the following configuration to the config.yml file of his application:

     app/config/config.yml